Where Everything Fights Everything

 Death's absolute global penetration represents marketing performance that electric scooter manufacturers can only envy.

-Environmental impact death Wins
+Environmental impact Death Wins

 Electric Scooter